AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 2. Boost
-`AxiSEM3D` only uses some of the header-only modules of `Boost`, so we just download the source code:
+`AxiSEM3D` only uses some of the header-only modules of `Boost`, so we just need to download the source code:

 ```bash
 $ git clone https://gitlab.com/libeigen/eigen.git eigen3_develop